oswaldliam/oswald-windows-home-lab/README.md

   - [x] Used the Active Directory Domain Services Configuration Wizard to assign the forest root domain name: homelabad.home.arpa
   - [x] Set the Forest functional level and Domain functional level to Windows Server 2025
   - [x] Established Directory Service Restore Mode password
-  - [ ] Used default NetBIOS domain name and default Database/Log file/SYSVOL folders
+  - [x] Used default NetBIOS domain name and default Database/Log file/SYSVOL folders
-  - [ ]
+  - [x] Passed prerequisite checks and proceeded with automatic restart
+  - [x] Navigated to Active Directory Users and Computers to confirm

 ### Project 2 Challenges and Resolutions
   - **Challenge**: Required a fully qualified forest root domain name, but I didn't have a publicly registered domain name